fmresearchnovak/stigma/README.md

 `adb install -r Tracked_application.apk`

+The "tracked" version of the application will monitor the use of sensitive information (e.g., GPS coordinates).
+In the tracked version, if that sensitive information is transmitted over a network connection such as WiFi (i.e., "leaked") by the app, there will be an entry made in the logcat.
+That entry will have the tag `STIGMAXY` and a short message indicating that a leak is occurring.

+`STIGMAXY, LEAK via WRITE() OCCURING!`

+Note, the `X` and `Y` above are variables that encode the type of leak.
+The user can then check the logcat for `STIGMA` messages using Android Studio or `adb` on a second computer, or using a logcat reader application directly on the phone / device.

+### Limitations
+Stigma has many limitations.
+It can only track very limited sources of sensitive information (GPS, IMEI, Device Phone Number) and it can lose track of that sensitive information as the target application operates.
+Additionally, the detection of network connections / transmission is very primitive and may not catch many instances.
+Extensive future research work and improvments are planned / ongoing.

 ### Necessary Dependencies
 * Linux or MacOS environment.
 Code might be compatible on Windows as well, but is untested.
 * python3